YottaDB/YDBDoc/AdminOpsGuide/extending.rst

 M code in plugins must NEW local variables that are not needed beyond the QUIT from the entryref call.

 C code in plugins and M code that needs configuration or other state beyond the QUIT from an entryref call can use local variables prefixed with :code:`%y` followed by the package name.
-For package names starting with “Y”, there is no need to double that initial letter.
+For package names starting with "Y", there is no need to double that initial letter.

 .. _permanent global variable: